Impact

 Maasai Stoves & Solar micro-grid electrification impact

 From the beginning, the Maasai Stoves & Solar Project has integrated electrification on a home-by-home basis.
-We continue this approach on a significant scale.
+The International Collaborative continues this approach on a significant scale.

 Sixty bomas now have micro-grid electrical service